NagarjunaD024/analytics-project/README.md

-# Analytics Project: Data Pipelines with APIs
+# Analytics Project: Data Pipelines with APIs and displaying using Streamlit.

 This project demonstrates how to build data pipelines that consume APIs and maintain up-to-date data for analytics products.